Trinergy/twitter_bearer_token/README.md

 # twitter_bearer_token
 Uses consumer key and secret from ENV and returns a bearer token for the Twitter API

-Fork this repository and go to the directory

 ```
 export TWITTER_CONSUMER_KEY=ngietsgier390408209423iemg
 export TWITTER_CONSUMER_SECRET=ionrg9234mtv89vegsergsevg4